 The desire of our heart could center on seeking God as the priority in our life.
 What this priority would look like would be different for each of us.
 People are entrusted to our care, too, as a parent, spouse, manager, co-worker, or friend.
 We have many concerns and responsibilities that can pull us way from hope.
 Our relationship with God can be the guiding light in our lives, replacing anxiousness or frustration with trust in God’s Presence and help.

 Each of us could adopt practices to help us to seek God in the midst of our daily lives.
 We could take a deep breath when we are frustrated and turn to God in our hearts.
 At the beginning of the day we could remember God’s Presence.
 We could pray before we face a difficult choice or conversation.
 Reading Scripture daily is also a way we can nourish our love and desire for God.
 We could take a walk or cook a meal knowing that all we do is enfolded in God.

-The Desire of the Heart from the Cellarer – Loving Others
+The Desire of the Heart from the Cellarer – Offer a Kind Word

-How about the following as a desire of the heart for our relationships?
-Benedict tells the cellarer that if someone asks for something that isn’t available to “offer a kind word in reply, for it is written a kind word is better than the best gift” (Sir 18:17 and RB 31.13-14).
-Benedict probably knew that scarcity could create raw emotions as people cannot have what they need or want.
+The cellarer distributes the goods of the monastery to the community.
+Benedict probably knew that scarcity could create raw emotions when people cannot have what they need or want.
+When someone asks for something that isn’t available, he suggests maintaining a stance of calmness and compassionate understanding.
+Instead of matching a frustrated tone or angry word, the cellarer is to “offer a kind word in reply, for it is written a kind word is better than the best gift” (Sir 18:17 and RB 31.13-14).
 The cellarer is to not get caught in the emotion of the situation but turn it into an opportunity to build relationship through kindness.
 While the person will leave without what they wanted, at least they will know that they are loved and cared about.

-The Desire of the Heart from the Porter at the Gate of the Monastery – Loving Ourselves
+The Desire of the Heart from the Porter – Ask for Help

 Summing It All Up